 4K resolution: Screen distance = Screen width ‘screen x 1

 Image Corrections / Adjustments

-- Zoom: allows you to change the image size (or move the projector, as needed).
-It is generally of low amplitude.
+- Zoom: A projector allows you to change the size of the screen.
+It can be low or high amplitude.

-While most models incorporate keystone correction, this is not significantly the case with lens shift.
+Some models have keystone correction.
+However, it is not the case with lens shifts too much.

 In the full configuration, your projector must be connected on the one hand to a content source (TV decoder, Blu-Ray player, game console, computer, etc.) and on the other hand to audio equipment to have sound at the height of the image (for home cinema use).

 The connection between the source and the projector can be wired or wireless: